Are you totally lost when it comes to handling trust taxes for a deceased parent? Here is a super simple and quick guide to bring you up to speed.

 The advantages and disadvantages of simple vs complex taxation for trusts depend on several factors such as the type of income and the tax brackets of the beneficiaries.

-Trust rates tend to be on the high side, so much of the time, a simple trust is the best way to go.
+Trust rates tend to be on the high side, so much of the time, a pass through trust is the best way to go.
 But this is a very general statement and this will not be the case in many scenarios.

 You really need a tax pro to look at the entire situation to see which is best.